 This isn't just for athletes, but anyone putting a lot of physical stress on their body.
 It helps with recovery, removal of toxins, performance enhancement and sleep.
 It increases blood flow, stimulates neurological pathways, aids in recovery from exertion, increases flexibility, improves strength and even posture.

-"Amma Massage is based on the principles of Traditional Chinese and Japanese Medicine.
+Amma Massage is based on the principles of Traditional Chinese and Japanese Medicine.
 Its origins date back over 5,000 years.
 The earliest mention of Amma Massage was in an ancient Chinese medical text called the "Yellow Emperor's Inner Canon," which dates to approximately 475 BC."
 Like acupuncture, Amma focuses on the balance and movement of your energy, aka qi (chee) throughout your body, but using a variety of massage therapy techniques instead of needles.
-This is normally performed with your clothing on; so wearing loose comfortable clothing is best.
-Depending on the person, I've also used some of the Amma techniques during a sports and medical massage.
+This is normally performed with your clothing on, but incorporate some of the Amma techniques with a sports and medical massage.
 Clients have said the mixing of the two is invigorating!